-Polypropylene fabric gives you a lightweight, moisture-repellent material made from thermoplastic resin, valued for chemical resistance and low cost across sportswear, medical and industrial uses; however, you must account for poor heat resistance, UV sensitivity and environmental disposal impacts when specifying it for your products.
+Polypropylene fabric gives you a lightweight, moisture-repellent material made from thermoplastic resin.
+Valued for its chemical resistance and low cost, it is widely used in sportswear, medical supplies, and industrial applications.
+However, when specifying it for your products, you must account for its poor heat resistance, UV sensitivity, and environmental disposal impacts.

 What is Polypropylene Fabric?